hyperboloide/sprocess/README.md

 ```

 `Encoders` defines the operations to be applied on the new stream.
 This can be empty.

 `Output` defines where to save the output.
-Note that you should a unique `Outputer` to avoid conflicts.
+Note that a unique `Outputer` should be used to avoid conflicts.

 ### Outputs, Inputs